Tree Tunnel Walk to a Sussex Windmill

 Difficulty: Easy to moderate (with stiles)

-Join Kathryn on a leisurely two and a half hour guided walk through the Sussex countryside into the South Downs National Park, starting just a 10-minute drive north-west of Chichester.
+Join Kathryn on a leisurely two hour guided walk through the Sussex countryside into the South Downs National Park, starting just a 10-minute drive north-west of Chichester.

 There’s a 10% discount for groups of 3 or 4 and 15% for groups of 5.
 Private bookings can also be arranged.

 What to bring

 - Sensible walking shoes (part of the path is quite rough and can be muddy)

 - Hand sanitiser

 All bookings are made through Airbnb Experiences.
 If you do not see a date or time that suits you, please do get in touch, KathrynSussexWalks@gmail.com.